fehawen/arch-guide/docs/ENCRYPT.md

 </pre>

 If necessary, edit fstab file, changing relatime on all relevant non-boot partitions to noatime (reduces wear if using an SSD).
+Note however that enabling trim may/will cause leaks of the free/used space of a drive.
+However, this might be an acceptable tradeoff.

 <pre>
 $ nvim /mnt/etc/fstab